 Device Type – Users searching on mobile are served mobile friendly pages.

 Location – Users searching for results in their area i.e. “Italian restaurants in Ohio” will be shown results related to their location.

 That’s just the tip of the iceberg.
 As mentioned before, Google uses more than 255 factors in their algorithms to ensure that their users are happy with the results they get.

-Pro tip: Everything is described in more details in The Complete SEO Guide, which also includes step-by-step instructions on how to optimize your pages.
+Pro tip: Everything is described in more details in The Complete SEO Course, which also includes step-by-step instructions on how to optimize your pages.

 Why care how search engine ranking algorithms work?